Part-time worker injury compensation claims

 Any company requiring but not holding, employers' liability insurance, may be fined.
 This can be up to 2,500 for any day it is without suitable insurance.

-Family businesses, where all the employees are closely related to the employer, are exempt from the Employers' Liability (Compulsory Insurance) Act (unless they are incorporated as a limited company).
+Family businesses, where all the employees are closely related to the employer, are exempt from the Employers' Lliability (Compulsory Insurance) Act (unless they are incorporated as a limited company).

 Employers of domestic help (such as gardeners and cleaners) are not generally required to have liability insurance, as the employees usually work for more than one person.

-Can a casual worker be dismissed for making a personal injury claim?
+Can I be sacked for making a personal injury claim?

 Casual workers may be deterred from bringing a claim for fear of losing their jobs.